UseMuffin/Footprint/README.md

 It must be added **after** `AuthenticationMiddleware` to ensure that it can read the identify info after authentication is done.

+If you don't have direct access to the place where `AuthenticationMiddleware` is added then check [here](#adding-middleware-via-event).

 ### Behavior

 To use the included behavior to automatically update the `created_by` and `modified_by`